grdevhq/development-environment/README.md

-# GantSign EnV
+# GRDevHQ Java Development Environment - Forked from [GantSign EnV](https://github.com/gantsign/development-environment)

 [![Build Status](https://travis-ci.org/gantsign/development-environment.svg?branch=master)](https://travis-ci.org/gantsign/development-environment)
 [![License](https://img.shields.io/badge/license-MIT-blue.svg)](https://raw.githubusercontent.com/gantsign/development-environment/master/LICENSE)

-A development environment for Java and Ansible built using Vagrant.

 ## About

-Getting your development environment setup correctly can be a time consuming and error prone process; getting everyone on a team to setup their environment correctly is even more challenging.

-The goal of this project is to make setting up a development environment reliable and reproducible.
-This project provides a generic development environment that you can fork to add your project specific configuration.
+The goal of this fork is to make setting up a development environment reliable, reproducible and also to correct some of the issues that are platform specific.

+For example: On a MacOS High Sierra platform some report issues with the Audio.

+# WIP: Variety Is The Spice Of Life!

+The content below will change as this repository is fully on-boarded by our small group, mended and amended.

 ## View the Website